-R v Mohammed Zaman (May 2016,ongoing) Richard Wright QC leading Craig Hassall prosecuted for Yorkshire & Humber Complex Case Unit in the gross negligence manslaughter case involving curry being served to a person with a nut allergy.
+R v Mohammed Zaman (November 2017) Richard Wright QC leading Craig Hassall prosecuted for Yorkshire & Humber Complex Case Unit in the gross negligence manslaughter case involving curry being served to a person with a nut allergy.
 The jury unanimously convicted the restaurateur of manslaughter and regulatory offences.
-He is currently serving 6 imprisonment and his appeal against conviction is awaiting a hearing before the Court of Appeal Criminal Division.
+He is currently serving 6 imprisonment his conviction having been upheld by the Court of Appeal Criminal Division.
 BBC Coverage New York Times Coverage Washington Post Coverage

 EA v A & others (ongoing) Simon Clegg is prosecution junior in one of the largest and most complex prosecution brought by the Environment Agency in Yorkshire.
 With 10 defendants and multiple experts encompassing a plethora of disciplines, the case has involved allegations of abuse of process, the lawfulness of surveillance evidence, the lawfulness of searches, restraint proceedings and a significant disclosure exercise.